By Featured Columnist Mandy Housenick

 In the final five games of Curley's career, he threw for 300+ yards in each contest.
 He tossed a school-record seven touchdowns in a win over nationally ranked Colgate, going 18-for-31 for a career-high 373 yards.
 The effort earned him Patriot League Offensive Player of the Week honors and handed him National Player of the Week honors from The Sports Network, College Sporting News and the ECAC.

-Before arriving on College Hill, Fein spent 2006 and 2007 at Murray State in Murray, Ky. as the offensive coordinator and quarterbacks coach.
+Before arriving on College Hill, Fein spent 2006 and 2007 at Murray State as the offensive coordinator and quarterbacks coach.
 Murray State finished second in the Ohio Valley Conference and 20th in the nation in total offense with 430.5 yards per game in 2007.
-The squad finished first in the OVC in passing yardage and first downs and featured freshman quarterback Jeff Ehrhardt who earned OVC Newcomer of the Year Honors after leading the league in total offense, touchdown passes and passing yards.
+The squad was first in the OVC in passing yardage and first downs and featured freshman quarterback Jeff Ehrhardt who earned OVC Newcomer of the Year honors after leading the league in total offense, touchdown passes and passing yards.

 In 2006, the Murray State offense finished third in the conference with 189.8 passing yards per game.
 Fein's offense generated 300 yards or more in five games, including a season-best 514 yards against Indiana State.
 Fein moved to MSU after spending three seasons (2003-05) at the University of Tennessee-Martin, where he served as offensive coordinator and quarterbacks coach.
 In 2005, the Skyhawk offense finished the season ranked second in the Ohio Valley Conference in scoring and rushing offense, and fourth in total offense.
-Under Fein's guidance, UT Martin running back Don Chapman led the OVC with an average of 126.9 rushing yards per game, and quarterback Brady Wahlberg finished the season third in total offense and fourth in passing yards per game (216.8).
+UT Martin running back Don Chapman led the OVC in rushing yards per game, and QB Brady Wahlberg finished third in total offense.

 Before arriving at Tennessee-Martin, Fein served as the wide receivers coach at his alma mater, the University of Maine, in 2002.
-He helped lead the squad to an 11-3 record and a share of the Atlantic 10 Conference championship that season.
-Fein began his coaching career at Barnstable High School in Hyannis, Mass., where he was the team's offensive coordinator during the 1999 and 2000 seasons.
+He helped lead the squad to an 11-3 record and a share of the Atlantic 10 title.
+Fein began his coaching career at Barnstable High School in Hyannis, Mass., where he was the team's offensive coordinator from 1999-00.